AdrianTayag/AdrianTayag.github.io/_posts/2023-11-27-WSL2 Bluetooth.md

 ### Pre-requisites

-1. WSL2 running on your device
+1. WSL2 running on your device (The steps are based on my experience with Ubuntu 22.04)
 2. USBIPD - [Link to repo](https://github.com/dorssel/usbipd-win)
 3. Supported bluetooth device (Tested on Intel AX200)
 4. Backup of your current WSL2 (Just in case things go wrong)